buredurgagod/buredurgagod.github.io/README.md

 # buredurgagod.github.io
-Hello, I'm Durga.
+Hello, I'm Durga Venkatesh.
-I'm a front end developer and a UI/UX Designer dedicated to work with the aim of making products meaningful.
+I'm a UI/UX Designer and a front end developer dedicated to work with the aim of making products meaningful.

 This is my personal website.